I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

 Matthew A. Reyna*, Uthsav Chitra*, Rebecca Elyanow, Benjamin J. Raphael

 Journal of Computational Biology (2021).
-Previously appeared at RECOMB 2020 [slides].
+Accepted to RECOMB 2020 [RECOMB slides].

-Analyzing the Impact of Filter Bubbles on Social Network Polarization
+Analyzing the Impact of Filter Bubbles on Social Network Polarization.

 Uthsav Chitra, Christopher Musco